The Symmetric Generalized Eigenvalue Problem as a Nash Equilibrium

-Recently, CCA has been used to aid in interpreting the representations of deep neural networks~\citep{raghu2017svcca,morcos2018insights,kornblith2019similarity}.
+\textbf{Large-scale Neural Network Analysis.} Recently, CCA has been used to aid in interpreting the representations of deep neural networks~\citep{raghu2017svcca,morcos2018insights,kornblith2019similarity}.
 These approaches are restricted to layer-wise comparisons of representations, reduced-dimensionality views of representations (via PCA), or small dataset sizes to accomodate current limits of CCA approaches.
 We replicate one of their analyses (specifically Fig. 1a of~\citep{morcos2018insights}) on the activations of an entire network (not just a layer), unblocking this type of analysis for larger deep learning models.

-The largest dimensions handled in~\citep{raghu2017svcca,meng2021online} are $\mathcal{O}(10^3)$.\footnote{Indeed,~\citet{meng2021online} conjecture that their approach is limited to $\mathcal{O}(10^5)$ dimensions but never demonstrate this empirically.} Figure~\ref{fig:cifar10_analysis} demonstrates our approach (parallelized over $8$ TPU chips) on $\mathcal{O}(10^3)$ dimensions (left) and $\mathcal{O}(10^5)$ dimensions (right).
+The largest dimensions handled in~\citep{raghu2017svcca} are $\mathcal{O}(10^3)$.
+Figure~\ref{fig:cifar10_analysis} demonstrates our approach (parallelized over $8$ TPU chips) on $\mathcal{O}(10^3)$ dimensions (left), $\mathcal{O}(10^5)$ dimensions (middle), and $\mathcal{O}(10^6)$ dimensions (right).
+Note that in these experiments, we are loading minibatches of CIFAR-10 images, running them through a deep convolutional network, harvesting the activations, and then passing them to our distributed \sgeg{} solver.
 As mentioned in Section~\ref{sec:game}, our understanding of the geometry of the utilities suggests replacing the standard gradient ascent on $\hat{v}_i$ with Adam~\citep{kingma2014adam}; Adam exhibits behavior that implicitly improves stability around equilibria~\citep{gemp2019unreasonable}.
-For the smaller $\mathcal{O}(10^3)$ setting, where we can exactly compute ground truth using \texttt{scipy}, we confirm that our approach converges to the top-$1024$ (out of $2048$ possible) eigenvectors with a subspace error of $0.002$ (see~\Appxref{app:prelims} for computing subspace error).
+For the smaller $\mathcal{O}(10^3)$ setting, where we can exactly compute ground truth using \texttt{scipy}, we confirm that our approach converges to the top-$1024$ (out of $2048$ possible) eigenvectors with a subspace error of $0.002$ (see~\Appxref{app:prelims}).